What is Kinesiology Tape?

 Kinesiology tape has roughly the same thickness and elasticity as the epidermis, the outer layer of the skin.
 Its effects are due to the tape's mechanical properties and the skin's communication with the brain via the nervous system.
 Kinesiology tape is used in many areas of healthcare and athletic performance based upon its mechanism of action on the human body.

 Kinesiology tape is commonly used but remains a mystery by many.
 We see athletes use it all the time, but never quite understand what for.
-These six benefits offer insight and answer common questions such as "how does kinesiology tape work," "what is kinesiology tape good for," and "can you reuse kinesiology tape."
+These six kt tape benefits offer insight and answer common questions such as "how does kinesiology tape work," "what is kt tape used for," and "can you reuse kinesiology tape."

 #1.
 Reduces Pain